cmhollman/Capstone_Project/README.md

 ## Business Problem

-A nonprofit organization is seeking to help fight climate change.
-They first require a clear view of the extent of the issue and some insights as to the largest contributing factors.
+An environmentally focused nonprofit organization is seeking data-focused insight to better understand climate change.
+This includes long term outlook and contributing factors.

 ## Data

 The data for this project comes from a variety of datasets, which are linked at the bottom of this readme.
 They come from two main sources:

-Kaggle:
+**Kaggle:

 -Data/GlobalTemperatures.csv